libreim/blog/_posts/2015-07-27-an-indepth-look-at-ruby.md

     After calling block

 Lastly, blocks can be stored as objects of class Proc in variables[^ruby-blocks].
-In order to do this, we can just pass the block to the initializer:
+In order to do this, we can just pass the block to the constructor:

 ~~~ruby
 square = Proc.new do |n|